 #7 Learn where to stress each word (there’s no rule for this)

 Unfortunately, not everything is easy.
-What are the main difficulties are in Russian is that the stresses in each word are unpredictable.
-This is not something that you would just been able to learn.
-Instead, it will take a long time and practice for you to correctly know each word that you’re often using and pronouncing it correctly. the 3 easiest ways to learn these are:
+The main difficulties in Russian are that the stresses in each word are unpredictable.
+This is not something that you would just be able to learn.
+Instead, it will take a long time and practice for you to correctly know each word that you’re often using and pronounce it correctly. the 3 easiest ways to learn these are:

 - Practice speaking with a native speaker and let him/her correct you when you make a mistake.

-- watch Russian movies like we said before to get a better feeling for this.
+- watch Russian movies as we said before to get a better feeling for this.

 - read a book in Russia where is stresses are placed on the right syllables